JURIUENO11/PredANN/Readme.md

 - Checkpoint paths must be correctly configured in the evaluation scripts to avoid runtime errors.
 - The evaluation segment length parameter should not exceed 8 seconds to maintain consistency with the experimental design.
 - The provided Sequential scripts (e.g., ***sequential_3s.sh ***,  ***sequential_7s.sh ***) are configured with default parameters.
 Users may adjust these parameters according to their specific experimental requirements.

+## License
+This project is under the CC-BY-SA 4.0 license.
+See [LICENSE](LICENSE) for details.

+## Copyright
+Copyright (c) 2024 Sony Computer Science Laboratories, Inc., Tokyo, Japan.
+All rights reserved.
+This source code is licensed under the [LICENSE](LICENSE).